FullStackWithLawrence/agentic-ai-workflow/doc/12-FACTOR.md

 - 11. **Logs**: [✅] Treat logs as event streams.
 We get this "for free" from Python logging.
 - 12. **Admin processes**: [✅] Run admin/management tasks as one-off processes.
 All admin processes are implemented with GitHub Actions and other GitHub management features.

-Additionally, we leverage pre-commit to enforce code formatting, linting and to check all of the follow on each commit:
+Where and when possible, we enforce strong data typing within the source code via type hints and annotations.
+Additionally, we leverage [pre-commit](https://pre-commit.com/) to enforce code formatting, linting and to check all of the following on each commit:

 ```console
 codespell................................................................Passed